 That being said, the Malaysian content market is still untapped territory, with the highest Malaysian YouTuber racking up to 2 million followers compared to 8 million by a Thai YouTuber.

 When asked about what was behind the appeal for “Sugu Pavithra”, YouTuber Cardock (otherwise known as Fadhil Mohamad Isa) said that what made the husband-wife unique was their sincerity and authenticity, as well as Pavithra’s fluency in Malay which helped her engage with a broader audience.

 “It’s as I’ve taught others in my courses before, it’s actually not that complicated; all you need is a YouTube account, just start creating your videos,” said the former TV9 news presenter.

 “Be Malaysian,” was the advice from AnyMind Group’s Senior Influencer marketing strategist Bvern Yip to the next generation of influencers hoping to gain popularity and stand out among the 50 million creators on YouTube as of 2020.

-She was speaking at the Sarawak SocMed Influencers programme jointly organised by AZAM Sarawak and Koperasi Belia Inovatif Sarawak (Kobis) in 2019.
+She was speaking at the Sarawak SocMed Influencers programme jointly organised by AZAM Sarawak and Sarawak Multimedia Authority in collaboration with Koperasi Belia Inovatif Sarawak (Kobis) in 2019.
 Themed ‘Influencers with a cause’ the programme is part of the Sarawak government’s effort to promote digital Inclusivity and aimed to instil the first wave of social media influencers with emphasis on creating good and impactful content.